williamsnell/ws_content/content/posts/latent_space/index.md

     });
 </script>

-You'll note that even though `lerp` shows it's characteristically out-of-family vector magnitude, the results produced by all 3 interpolators are functionally identical.
+You'll note that even though `lerp` shows its characteristically out-of-family vector magnitude, the results produced by all 3 interpolators are functionally identical.